osmlab/osm-community-index/README.md

 ## osm-community-index

-:speech_balloon: An index of local community resources for OpenStreetMap.
+:speech_balloon: An index of community resources for OpenStreetMap.

 ### What is it?

-This project is a list of resources for local users of OpenStreetMap.
+This project is a list of resources for users of OpenStreetMap.

 "Resources" can be links to forums, meetups, Slack groups, IRC channels, mailing lists, and so on.
 Anything that mappers, especially beginners,